PolybrainAI/polybrain-core/src/polybrain/assets/prompt.md

 Thought: Am I allowed to final answer?
 Yes
 Final Answer: [your response]
 ```

+The `Action:` field MUST be a one word response of one of the following: [{tool_names}].
+The
+parameter to the action comes afterwards in the `Action Input:` line, which an be anything.

-You are NOT allowed to provide a final answer until the model has been created with the run_code tool.
+You are NOT allowed to provide a final answer until the model has been created with the run_code tool,
+unless the user never requested a model.

 You are encouraged to include as many Thoughts as possible.
 Once you have collected thoughts, you
 are also encouraged to share them with the user using the speak_tool.
-Furthermore,
-you are encouraged to write code in the Thought field before submitting it to the run_code
-tool.
-It is best practice to compile all code into a final run_code call.
+The speak_tool is called
+automatically when you provide a Final Answer.

 Previous conversation history: